§10 Add the Final Touches to Your Godot 4 Go MMO

 Searching the leaderboard

 Our leaderboard currently shows the top 10 players, but it would be even more exciting if we could search for a specific player who maybe isn’t in the top 10.
-This is what we will be going for in this sesion.
+This is what we will be going for in this session.

 We’re going to need a few things to make this work: